About the course

 Our people have the highest expectations of children and of themselves.
 We want you to come into teaching to stay, so you can enjoy a rewarding career and make a significant contribution to the profession.

-- You will need DBS clearance before you start training.
+- You will need enhanced DBS clearance before you start training.

 About the training provider

 Welcome to an unique opportunity to train in the heart of historic Bristol.
 We offer a range of schools at both primary and secondary level, including exceptional Sixth Form provision.
-We proudly serve a diverse community that represents the city of Bristol.
+We proudly serve a diverse community of schools that represent the City of Bristol.
 We are a highly inclusive organisation that welcomes children of all faiths and none.

 The Teaching School is based at Bristol Cathedral Choir School, described by OFSTED in 2016 as a school where "the ethos and culture are outstanding.
 Pupils from a wide and diverse range of backgrounds, faiths, beliefs and values come together in an exceptionally harmonious environment where all are respected, valued and supported to do well.
 Pupils’ spiritual, moral, social and cultural development is outstanding.
 It permeates all aspects of the life of the academy.
 The collective sense of moral purpose is powerful.
 The behaviour of pupils, and learners in the sixth form, and their attitudes to learning are exemplary.
 They make highly significant contributions to the ethos and culture of the academy.
 The support for individual and small groups of pupils is hugely impressive in quantity and quality, and highly effective.
 Pupils and sixth form learners are provided with a rich diet of high-quality experiences to broaden their personal development.
 The range and quality of musical activities are exceptional."